 Lobster Bisque wanted a go … i could have made it more creamy by blitzing before adding the lobster meat.
 But it worked a charm.
 There’s a butternut squash waiting in the wings with “soup” written all over it.

 Have fun!
-And let me know what fabulous things you whip up with it.
+And let me know what fabulous things you whip up with your immersion blender.